IgorSzyporyn/env-overlay/README.md

 # env-overlay v.1.0.2

-Dependency free, lightweight and simple module that will display the environment of the application as a fixed overlay.
+Dependency free, lightweight (bundle is 4.45kb unzipped) and simple module that will display the environment of the application as a fixed overlay.

 ## Installation and usage